vincelwt/GiftBot/language/conversations/conversation5.md

 < Hi :) I'll help you find a gift in less than 2 minutes!
 * welcome

+Hey how are you doing?
+* howareyou

+< I'm doing just fine in my ☁ thanks for asking.
+* reply/howareyou

 < Is the gift for a boy or for a girl? 👫
 * prompt/genre